CKs-Technology-News/PrivacyTools/README.md

 ## [Anti-Facial Recognition](#anti-facial-recognition)

+You find a summary of Concerns About Clearview AI's Facial Recognition Product [here](https://lastweekin.ai/p/clearview-ai-is-creating-facial-recognition).

 - [DoNotPay's](https://donotpay.com/) – A [tool](https://www.inputmag.com/tech/photo-ninja-makes-photos-undetectable-to-facial-recognition-software) makes your photos undetectable to facial recognition software.
 - [MaskID](https://mask.id/en/) – MaskID keeps your face hidden from the machines!
 Share your identity and morph with the community.
+- [PimEyes](https://pimeyes.com/en/submit-delete-request) – PimEyes is a paid detection system but also has a public index to remove your face.

 ## [Alternative Networks](#alternative-networks)